ukncsc/lme/docs/chapter1.md

 An example of this would be if you hosted a LAN with the subnet 192.168.2.0/24, then you could only allows NICs residing within the range 192.168.2.1-192.168.2.254 to run a WinRM listener via the GPO policy.

-See Microsfot Document for verification and details: https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management
+See Microsoft Document for verification and details: https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management

 The filter setting is located at "Computer Configuration/Policies/Administrative Templates/Windows Components/Windows Remote Management (WinRM)/WinRM Service/allow remote server management through WinRM"